JohnBigeon/PinAr_Lidar/README.md

 ## Software
 The code is separated in two different entities: an arduino code which gives you the measured distances at every step of motors and the python code to display nice interface in real time.
-The arduino has been tested on arduino-1.8.13 with the LIDARLite.h library for ubuntu and arduino-XXX for Windows 10.
+The arduino has been tested on arduino-1.8.19 for ubuntu and *arduino-XXX* for Windows 10.

 ### Arduino code
 #### Third-party dependencies: Packages and librairies
-XXX
-XXX
+Use the Library Manager to install the library *VL53L0X by Pololu (version 1.3.0)* [https://github.com/pololu/vl53l0x-arduino] on the  Arduino Software (IDE)

 #### First test
 Once the arduino code is uploaded to the board, open your Serial Monitor and you should see something like that:
 ```